Genivia/ugrep/README.md

 ### Ignoring .gitignore-specified files with --ignore-files

     --ignore-files[=FILE]
-            Ignore files and directories specified in a FILE when encountered in recursive searches.
-The default is `.gitignore'.
-Files and directories matching the globs in FILE are ignored in the directory tree rooted at each FILE's location by temporarily overriding --exclude and --exclude-dir globs.
+            Ignore files and directories matching the globs in each FILE when encountered in recursive searches.
+The default FILE is `.gitignore'.
+Matching files and directories located in the directory tree rooted at a FILE's location are ignored by temporarily overriding the --exclude and --exclude-dir globs.
+            Files and directories specified as FILE arguments are not ignored.
             This option may be repeated.

-Option `--ignore-files` looks for `.gitignore`, or the specified FILE argument of this option, in recursive searches.
-When found, the `.gitignore` file is used to exclude the files and directories matching the globs in `.gitignore` in the directory tree rooted at the `.gitignore` location by temporarily overriding the `--exclude` and `--exclude-dir` globs, i.e. the `.gitignore` exclusions are applied precisely.
-Use `--stats` to show the selection criteria applied to the search results.
+Option `--ignore-files` looks for `.gitignore`, or the specified `FILE`, in recursive searches.
+When found, the `.gitignore` file is used to exclude the files and directories matching the globs in `.gitignore` in the directory tree rooted at the `.gitignore` location by temporarily overriding the `--exclude` and `--exclude-dir` globs, i.e. the `.gitignore` exclusions are applied precisely and exclusively.
+Use `--stats` to show the selection criteria applied to the search results and the locations of each `FILE` found.
+To avoid confusion, files and directories specified as command-line arguments to **ugrep** are never ignored.

 See also [Using gitignore-style globs to select directories and files to search](#gitignore).